Wang Shizhen (Ming dynasty)

-Wang Shizhen (1526–1590) was a Chinese scholar-official, writer and historian during the Ming dynasty.
+Wang Shizhen (Note: Wang Shizhen used the courtesy name Yuanmei and the art names Fengzhou and Yanzhou shanren.)
+(1526–1590) was a Chinese scholar-official, writer and historian during the Ming dynasty.
 A leading figure among the Latter Seven Masters, he served as a prominent literary arbiter and critic in Ming China during the 1570s and 1580s.

 Biography

-Wang Shizhen was from Taicang (present-day county-level city of Suzhou in Jiangsu Province) and was born in 1529.
+Wang Shizhen was from Taicang (present-day county-level city of Suzhou in Jiangsu Province) and was born in 1526.
 He studied Confucianism, passed the civil service examinations, and in 1547 succeeded in the highest level—the palace examination—earning the jinshi degree.
 He then began his official career.

 Wang was a competent official, but he did not stand out among his peers.
 In 1560, his career took a hit when his father was executed for failing to prevent a Mongol raid on Beijing the previous year.
 (Note: His father, Wang Shu (1507–1560; jinshi 1547), served from 1555 as the supreme commander (zongdu) in Datong.)
-As a result, Wang returned home and remained there for seven years.
+Wang returned home and remained there for seven years.
 Throughout his life, he harbored resentment towards Yan Song, a prominent statesman who was responsible for the execution of several of Wang's friends, including Yang Jisheng, who had criticized him.
 Wang wrote the play Mingfeng ji, in which the heroic Yang was portrayed as a victim of the wicked Yan.
 While Wang may not have been the actual author, he supported the circulation of the play.
 He also lived in seclusion between 1576 and 1588, seeking refuge in a monastery to escape an unhappy family life.
 The peak of Wang's career came when he served as minister of justice in Nanjing, a position he held from July 1589 to April 1590.

 He resigned from office in April 1590 and died in December of the same year.